What It Means To Live a Truly Rich Life and How To Achieve It

 “Live Richer” to me is no longer searching for happiness in physical things.
 Instead, it’s finding it where I’m at, and ultimately within myself.
 It’s about putting money away for rainy days instead of worrying about your next Instagram post or having the right outfit, car or home.
 Saving money and budgeting isn’t always fun or sexy, but the sense of peace and worth that comes from having a savings account and a retirement plan is priceless.

 Having struggles with money and not being able to buy everything I thought I wanted helped me develop my character, and be more aware and compassionate toward others and their money struggles.
 That’s why the “Live Richer” series and Your Money Champion column are so important to me.
-Through helping people with their hardest money questions and sharing expert advice, I’ve learned that with the right planning and a little bit of discipline, it’s possible to earn more, save more and live well in every phase of life — and during the month of July, GOBankingRates will be teaching you how to do just that.
+Through helping people with their hardest money questions and sharing expert advice, I’ve learned that with the right planning and a little bit of discipline, it’s possible to earn more, save more and live well in every phase of life — and for a month GOBankingRates will be teaching you how to do just that.

 To kick off our month of living richer, I spoke to some very influential, successful people about how they define living a “rich life” — here’s what they had to say.